mulesoft-catalyst/error-handler-plugin/README.md

 	This catches custom service unauthorized error from app and formats the response accordingly.
 	*/
 	"APP:UNAUTHORIZED": {
-		"errorCode":401,
+		"status":401,
-		"errorMessage": "Unauthorized",
+		"reason": "Unauthorized",
-		"errorDescription": error.description default "There was an issue with authorization."
+		"message": error.description default "There was an issue with authorization."
 	},

 	/*